St Kilda Football Club: 1950–1973: failure and success

-1974-1990: Decline
+1974–1990: decline

-1974 saw St Kilda decline to the lower half of the ladder for the first time since the 1950s, finishing tenth.
+In 1974, St Kilda declined to the lower half of the ladder for the first time since the 1950s, finishing tenth.
 Allan Jeans retired from coaching two years later after 16 seasons coaching St Kilda, citing burnout as his reason for retirement.

-Following the appointment of Lindsay Fox as club president in 1979, arrangements were made to address the club's withstanding debt of 1.45 million dollars.
+After Lindsay Fox was appointed club president in 1979, the club's outstanding debt of $1.45 million was addressed.
 Many senior players and Allan Jeans accepted a deal to be paid 22.5 cents for each dollar they were owed.
 Additionally, non-football creditors received 7.5 cents for each dollar owed.
 The club was ultimately able to settle with its creditors for $195,000.
 Despite these efforts, continuing financial pressures and defeats saw the club remain in the bottom three for every season between 1979 and 1986.

-In 1987, Tony Lockett won the Coleman Medal for leading goalkicker in the home and away season, the fourth St Kilda player to win the league's leading goalkicker award.
+In 1987, Tony Lockett won the league's Coleman Medal for leading goalkicker in the home-and-away season, the fourth St Kilda player to achieve this.
 Lockett also became the seventh St Kilda player to win the Brownlow Medal.
-He remains the only person in league history to win both the league's best and fairest Brownlow Medal and the league's leading goalkicker Coleman Medal award in the same season.
+He remains the only person in league history to win both the league's best and fairest Brownlow Medal and the Coleman Medal in the same season.